-All of the following Nmap tutorial articles will be linked in the Getting Started in Cyber Security article.
+All of the following Nmap tutorial articles will be linked to the Getting Started in Cyber Security article.
 Later on, in this series, we will look into the very powerful Nmap NSE Scripts.

 For this tutorial, we are using the 192.168.56.0/24 subnet in a VirtualBox Host-Only network.